netdata/blog/content/posts/redefining-monitoring-netdata.md

-I wanted to follow up [Ron Miller's article in TechCrunch](https://techcrunch.com/2019/09/25/netdata-a-monitoring-startup-with-50-year-old-founder-announces-17m-series-a/) about Netdata's Series A funding last month with the story of Netdata's inception.
+I wanted to follow up [Ron Miller's article in TechCrunch](https://techcrunch.com/2019/09/25/netdata-a-monitoring-startup-with-50-year-old-founder-announces-17m-series-a/) about Netdata's Series A funding from September with the story of Netdata's inception.

 It all started when I got... pissed off.